nodemailer/wildduck/README.md

 [Installation instructions](./setup)

-Install script installs and configures all required dependencies and services, including Let's Encrypt based certs, to run Wild Duck as a mail server.
+Install script installs and configures all required dependencies and services, including Let's Encrypt based certs, to run WildDuck as a mail server.

 Tested on a 10$ DigitalOcean Ubuntu 16.04 instance.

 ![](https://cldup.com/TZoTfxPugm.png)

-* Web interface at https://wildduck.email that uses Wild Duck API
+* Web interface at https://wildduck.email that uses WildDuck API

 ### Manual install